sovrynn/ecdo/2-LOCATION-ANALYSIS/asia/china/README.md

 Potentially mega current ripples in the Taklamakan Desert.

+## State-level ECDO prep

+My friend doesn't know how widespread the awareness is in China, but she's been seeing people talk about it on Chinese websites.
+Also, she mentions that the government has been providing incentives for businesses to move inland, away from the coast,  specifically into Xinjiang and areas of Sichuan.

+Of all the cities in China, Xinjiang is definitely looking like one of the best options from a geographical perspective.
+I second the comments about cities in general - they're not a good place to be during one of these.

 ## Ocean Displacement

 I predict China will have to deal with water coming from 3 major chokepoints, along with the (shallow) water already in the Yellow Sea.
 Note that the Yellow Sea bay forms a natural chokepoint in and of itself.
 If you just look at the shape of the east Asian coastline, it's got several very concave bays.